CelloSerenity/iOS-26-JIT-LiveContainer-Walkthrough/livecontainer-setup.md

 5. Double-tap your app in LiveContainer
 6. Enable "Run with JIT"
 7. Import your script
-8. Toggle "Fix File Picker" on
+8. Toggle "Fix File Picker" on.

 Congrats, you are finished!
-Now, simply press "Open" next to your app to enable JIT and open your app!
+Now, simply select "Run" next to your app to automatically enable JIT and open your app!